 I offer a wide variety of workshops to complement your curriculum or offer motivation for reading and writing.
-In most cases my visits are customized for each school visit to ensure content and length are a good fit.
-I’ve researched and written novels set in medieval Germany, the Wild West, the Vietnam War era, the Civil War and World War Two.
-I’m currently preparing to begin studies about the Prohibition era.
+In most cases my visits are customized for each school to ensure content and length are a good fit.
+I’ve researched and written novels set in medieval Germany, the Wild West, the Vietnam War era, the Civil War, the Prohibition era, and World War Two.

 Writing workshops include a variety of subjects related to craft and include exercises and samples.